Inflammatory Breast Cancer

 Digital Mammography, Ultrasound and MRI

-Mammography, ultrasound, and/or MRI may be used to determine if the cancer is in the lymph nodes.
+Mammography, ultrasound, and/or MRI may determine the extent of cancer in the breast and whether the cancer is in the lymph nodes.

 Duke is one of the few places in the region to use a new imaging agent for PET scans to detect estrogen receptor-positive (ER+) breast cancer.
 PET-CT or CT and a bone scan can also determine if cancer has spread to other parts of the body.
 This is particularly important in people with metastatic or recurrent breast cancer.